Andrew of Bethsaida

 Introduction

-Andrew of Bethsaida (Hebrew: Geber ha-Bethtzaidi—Greek: Andreas tis Bēthsaidas) was born circa AD 8 (3768–3769 in the Hebrew calendar) in the Roman district of Gaulanitis.
-He was Simon Peter's brother, and they partnered in a fishing business on the Sea of Galilee.
+Andrew of Bethsaida (Hebrew: Andreyas mi-Beit Tzayda / Greek: Andreas apo Bēthsaida) was born around AD 1 in the Roman district of Gaulanitis.
+He was Peter's brother, and together they ran a fishing business on the Sea of Galilee.
 Their hometown was Bethsaida (John 1:44).
-Andrew was the first apostle Jesus called.
-His name (G406) is undoubtedly Greek, deriving from the noun andros (G435, "masculine").
-Before Jesus called him, Andrew was a disciple of John the Baptist (John 1:35–40).
+Andrew became the first apostle Jesus called.
+His name (G406) comes from the Greek noun andros (G435), meaning "manly" or "masculine."
+Before Jesus called him, Andrew followed John the Baptist (John 1:35–40).

 Andrew: Bringing People to Jesus

-The four gospel writers do not tell us much about Andrew.
-However, when they mention him, Andrew always brings people to meet Jesus.
-Perhaps this is to continue the "fishing for people" theme from when Jesus first called him (Matt.
+The four gospel writers do not give many details about Andrew.
+Whenever they do mention him, he brings people to Jesus.
+This habit continues the "fishing for people" theme from when Jesus first called him (Matt.
 4:17–19; Mark 1:15–17).
-When Jesus fed the crowd of five thousand, Andrew drew his attention to the boy with the fish and loaves of bread (John 6:5–9).
-Again, Andrew introduced some Greek pilgrims to Jesus during the Passover festival, which led to his crucifixion (John 12:20–22).
-Mark took the theme of Andrew introducing people to Jesus in his gospel account and made it eschatological.
-This idea is apparent when Jesus foretold the Jerusalem temple's destruction in AD 70.
-The other three gospel writers did not mention Andrew in their Olivet Discourse passages (Matt.
+When Jesus fed the crowd of five thousand, Andrew pointed out the boy with the fish and loaves of bread (John 6:5–9).
+Later, he introduced some Greek visitors to Jesus during the Passover festival, which helped set the stage for Jesus' crucifixion (John 12:20–22).
+Mark highlights Andrew's introduction of people to Jesus and connects it to Jesus' prediction of the destruction of the Jerusalem temple.
+However, the other three gospel writers do not mention Andrew in their Olivet Discourse passages (Matt.
 24:1–25:46; Mark 13:1–37; Luke 21:5–36).
-Just as Andrew was present when Jesus told the Greek men about the kingdom of heaven as a grain of wheat (John 12:23–24), he was also present when Jesus spoke of it in more violent imagery (Mark 13:3–8).
-Andrew invites us to meet Christ just like he introduced his brother Peter, the little boy with the baskets, and the Greek men.
+Just as Andrew helped others grasp Jesus' teaching about the kingdom of heaven through the example of a grain of wheat (John 12:23–24), he also witnessed Jesus explain it with vivid, memorable images (Mark 13:3–8).
+Andrew models for us how to guide others to encounter Christ.

 Conclusion